tonethar/IGME-430-Spring-2021/projects/project-1-breakout-groups.md

 4) Add the following to the document:

     - the names of each breakout room member, and the link to their working project on Heroku (NOTE: DO NOT SHARE GitHub links)
     - as a group, for each project, discuss how well each project meets or exceeds the [Project 1](project-1.md) requirements, most specifically the **IV.
-User Experience Requirements** and the **III.
-Functional Requriements**
+User Experience Requirements**
     - you are likely only going to have 10 minutes or so per project
     - below are the questions you need to answer as a group, and a template you could follow: